-Many Swiss banks are eager to get out from under the specter of a criminal prosecution.
+Many Swiss banks were eager to get out from under the specter of a criminal prosecution.
 (The Justice Department’s prosecution of Wegelin effectively shuttered one of the oldest private banks in Switzerland.)
 The Swiss banking association and Swiss government is on board.
 The Parliament may oppose the deal but it has been written in such a way that parliamentary approval is no longer necessary.

 At the risk of overkill, if you have an unreported Swiss account and haven’t made an FBAR filing, the waiting is over.
 Come clean immediately or risk possible criminal prosecution and probable civil penalties of $100,000 / 50% of the highest account balance over the last 8 years.
 (Typically the IRS won’t impose penalties greater than the value of the account but that is still quite harsh!)

 Think you are safe because you closed the account or moved it?
 Think again.
 The same rules and penalties apply.